World Journal of Case Reports and Clinical Images

 might otherwise see its dark visage in the dim twilight zone, Robison said.

-Robison added that the squid's "fin
+Robison added that the squid's

-fins on its lateral arms like some jet fighters do."
+canard-like fins on its lateral arms like some jet fighters do."